benprobst76/portfolio/README.md

    Navigate to `http://localhost:5174`

 4. **To test Strava functions**
-   Create a .env file using .env.example and upadate the Strava API tokens
+   Create a .env file using .env.example and update the Strava API tokens

    You can use the Netlify CLI: